eCitizen/SandBox/TheShow/WhatIsBigData.md

 It is much easier to type “do i have the flu” on Google and less than a second later have a search result, than to trudge in to the doctor.
 Therefore, Google's data contain trends that are likely more comprehensive than the CDC data.

 With that said, one still has to be very careful about making predictions from Big Data, because even datasets containing Trillions of records could have biases.
+For example, what if there is a large Flu outbreak on the West Coast that is mentioned a lot in the news, and even before it spreads to the East Coast, the hypochondriacs on the East Coast start typing Flu terms into Google.
+Obviously this can be accounted for in the model, but if the historical data used to create the model did not take this factor into account, the model will be biased.

-For example, Google Flu probably does not do a very good job predicting Flu outbreaks in the Amish community, since they most likely do not use Google.
+Also for example, Google Flu probably does not do a very good job predicting Flu outbreaks in the Amish community, since they most likely do not use Google.

 I'm sure that if you thought about it, you could also probably come up with some other potential biases in Google Flu.

 Even with Big Data,  scientists need to test and validate their predictions and think about the real world implications of the results.